HEALTHCARE NEEDS IN SOUTH SUDAN

 “To promote understanding of the needs and to support the Government of Southern Sudan, in order to improve clinical services through the development of education and training.”

 Following a successful fact-finding visit in March 2008 the Link has undertaken a number of activities including 6 multi-professional training visits, examining of undergraduate medical students, attendance at conferences and extensive discussions with senior doctors and Ministers.
-We were instrumental, together with the Real Medicine Foundations in California and the World Children’s Fund, in the setting up of a School of Nursing and Midwifery at Juba Teaching Hospital and are currently working with other health links to develop a Postgraduate Medical Training Programme for doctors.
-The Link is currently fundraising to build a 6 bedded bungalow in the grounds of Juba Teaching Hospital to accommodate future visiting trainers.
-So far about three-quarters of the funds required have been raised but a further £40,000 is still required. (see separate page on Link House)
+We were instrumental, together with the Real Medicine Foundations in California and the World Children’s Fund, in the setting up of a School of Nursing and Midwifery at Juba Teaching Hospital and are currently working with other health links to develop a sustainable Postgraduate Medical Training Programme for doctors.
+The programme was kickstarted by 2 weeks training in trauma and 2 weeks in mental health in October 2013.
+Due to the civil unrest no further visits have been made since then but hopefully will restart shortly as Juba, at least, seems calm.
+The Link has raised funds and built a 6 bedded bungalow in the grounds of Juba Teaching Hospital to accommodate future visiting trainers. (see separate information)

 The Link firmly believes that a sustainable health service in South Sudan can only be developed through the training of local professionals who are able to provide services at a district level , are able to provide leadership and able to train others.
 In this, we are supported by the Government of the Republic of South Sudan and there is evidence that we are making some progress, albeit slow.

 The Link is entirely dependent upon charitable donations and your support is most welcome.
 It makes a big difference.